curl/everything-curl/usingcurl/uploads.md

 Therefore, you may need to explicitly redirect the downloaded data to a file (using shell redirect '>', `-o` or similar) to get the progress meter displayed for upload.

-## Rate limiting

-Rate limiting works exactly the same for uploads as for downloads and curl, in fact, only has a single limit that will limit the speed in both directions.

-See further details in the [Download Rate limiting section](downloads/rate-limiting.md).